 - Grind the walnuts to a fine powder in a food processor or blender.

-- Add all the dry ingredients to the bowl of a stand mixer fitted with the paddle attachment.
+- Add all the dry ingredients to the bowl of a stand mixer fitted with the paddle attachment (or a food processor fitted with a metal blade).
 Mix on low speed to combine.

 - Add the cubed butter and mix for a couple of minutes until the mixture resembles breadcrumbs.